Nhoya/YADP/README.md

 ####How to install:

-before starting you need to install:
+Before starting you need to install:

 **yad, xdelta3 and awk**